Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-pipeline.md

 ![DevOps pipeline single steps output](/assets/images/other/DevOps/DevOps_running_pipe_steps.png)

-The pipeline yaml file will be commited and saved in the DevOps repository:
+The pipeline yaml file will be committed and saved in the DevOps repository:

 ![DevOps repo xaml file](/assets/images/other/DevOps/DevOps_repo_yaml_file.png)

 The pipeline is executed on Microsoft cloud infrastructure and is isolated in the configured container.
 Dependent on the DevOps configuration of the company it will be run on a Worker at times and report its state after finishing.

-The user who has triggert the pipe will get a eMail with a link and state report of the pipe:
+The user who has triggered the pipe will get an eMail with a link and state report of the pipe:

 ![DevOps pipeline eMail](/assets/images/other/DevOps/DevOps_pipeline_eMail.png)